 Once dusted off and back on the bus, an early dinner of fish and chips accompanied by a nice cold beer from Mangonui Fish and Chip Shop, regarded as the best in New Zealand, was our greasy reward and the perfect end to a poignant, magical day.

-Where to stay: Paihia Beach Resort and Spa has a restaurant, PureTastes, with stunning harbour views and La Spa Naturale day spa.
+Paihia Beach Resort & Spa Hotel has a restaurant, PureTastes, with stunning harbour views and La Spa Naturale day spa.